 At Litkicks (a fantastic website devoted to all things literary) Gerald Nicosia and Paul Maher Jnr took their personal and professional differences and exposed them to the world on the discussion board of a page titled “Kerouac Estate Battle Again”.

-The author of the brief update regarding the news announcement was Levi Asher, a member of the well known Beat-L community in the 1990s.
+The author of the brief update regarding the news announcement was Levi Asher, a member of the well-known Beat-L community in the 1990s.
 The Beat website was a target of Nicosia’s incessant spamming for his cause, and eventually the group disbanded after the flame war became too much for members to cope with.
-Nicosia would respond to arguments against him with ten page point-by-point retaliations.
-In the end, Nicosia went as far as to file a half a million dollar defamation suit against one of his detractors, Dianne de Rooy.
+Nicosia would respond to arguments against him with ten-page point-by-point retaliations.
+In the end, Nicosia went as far as to file a half-million-dollar defamation suit against one of his detractors, Dianne de Rooy.
 The group founder, Bill Gargan even attempted to ban discussion of the Kerouac estate, but in the end Nicosia threatened him with legal action and forced the group to shut down.

 Many comments on the Litkicks board were left in admiration of Nicosia, but several alluded to or charged him with certain morally dubious actions.
 Asher himself pointed out that Nicosia acted on behalf of Jan Kerouac when Asher published one of her short stories.
 Nicosia didn’t care that Asher had Kerouac’s permission to do so.